 - Keep the business accessible 24/7 via multiple channels

-The above mentioned KPIs can help keep your manufacturing business competitive.
+Manufacturers are prone to dwindling margins and increasing competition from digital natives who have mastered digital transformation or Industry 4.0.
+The above-mentioned KPIs can help keep your manufacturing business competitive.
 But the urgency to digitalize and automate your sales process is becoming more intense.

 System integration is crucial in sales automation